apache/trafficcontrol/docs/source/api/v5/servers_id.rst

 	.. deprecated:: 3.0
 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

-:physLocationId:  An integral, unique identifier for the physical location where the server resides
+:physicalLocationID: An integral, unique identifier for the physical location where the server resides

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``physLocationId`` - improperly formatted camelCase.

-:profileNames:    List of :ref:`profile-name` of the :term:`Profiles` that shall be used by this server
+:profiles: List of :ref:`profile-name` of the :term:`Profiles` that shall be used by this server

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``profileNames`` - it has been changed because now that this is the only identifying information for a :term:Profile that exists on a server, there is no need to distinguish it from, say, an ID.

 :rack:     An optional string indicating "server rack" location
-:statusId:        The integral, unique identifier of the status of this server
+:statusID: The integral, unique identifier of the status of this server

 	.. seealso:: :ref:`health-proto`

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``statusId`` - improperly formatted camelCase.

 :tcpPort: An optional port number on which this server listens for incoming TCP connections

 	.. note:: This is typically thought of as synonymous with "HTTP port", as the port specified by ``httpsPort`` may also be used for incoming TCP connections.

-:typeId:     The integral, unique identifier of the 'type' of this server
+:typeID: The integral, unique identifier of the 'type' of this server

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``typeId`` - improperly formatted camelCase.

 :xmppId:     A system-generated UUID used to generate a server hashId for use in Traffic Router's consistent hashing algorithm.
 This value is set when a server is created and cannot be changed afterwards.
 :xmppPasswd: An optional password used in XMPP communications with the server